 - Moving costs

-There is also the matter of time to consider.
+There is also a matter of time to consider.
 The more time your home spends on the market, the more expensive the whole process is likely to be.
 And let’s face it; you’ve worked your entire life, and you want to start enjoying your retirement as quickly as possible.
 If time is of the essence, you can avoid the open property market altogether.

-Start your retirement as quickly as possible by selling to a house buying company
+Start your retirement as quickly as possible by selling to a house buying company.

 Especially if you have plans to move away for your retirement, your existing home can end up holding you back.
 Even if things run smoothly on the open market, you probably won’t receive the funds from a sale any sooner than three months from listing your property.

 Selling your home to a house buying specialist such as Flying Homes gives you the certainty you need for retirement.
 Not only do you get a fair price based on current market conditions, but you also get an idea of how long it takes before you can grab your cash and start your new life.
 You don’t need to ensure marketing, endless property viewings, price negotiations, property chains, conveyancing and a nervous wait.
 Just accept the offer, and let the house buyer do the rest.
 Don’t worry if your property is freehold or leasehold; most of the time, it makes no difference in this process.

-The way house prices tend to rise over long periods of time means your home could fund your retirement plans without too much fuss.
+The way house prices tend to rise over long periods means your home could fund your retirement plans without too much fuss.
 Quitting work for good is a huge step, so you need to know you have the funds in place to live the life you want during your golden years.
 By utilising your home’s value appropriately, you should be able to look forward to a relaxing and comfortable retirement.